-To be notified when key dates are released, sign up to the Philippines Project’s mailing list
+To be notified of key dates for future rounds, sign up to the Philippines Project’s mailing list

-- Applicants must possess a PhD qualification or professorial appointment or equivalent rank in a University or research organisation, and/or an affiliation with a Philippine government agency or policy focused organisation (with or without current appointment).
-Fellows are required to secure approval from home institutions and/or agencies, where required.
+- Academic applicants must possess a PhD qualification or academic appointment or equivalent rank in a University or research organisation.
+Policymaker applicants must have an affiliation with a Philippine government agency or policy focused organisation (with or without current appointment).
+They must also be engaged through their work in drafting or deciding on policies.
+The fellowship is meant to assist them in their role to help them engage with their counterparts in Australia.
+Visiting fellows are required to secure approval from home institutions and/or agencies, where required.

 - Academic and/or professional distinction, record of publication where relevant, and potential or identified links with researchers and/or institutions where relevant.

-- Applicants will be assessed on the basis of their research and engagement plans (see application form).
+- Applicants will be assessed on the basis of their research/work and engagement plans (see application form).

-- A proposed work plan of any publications to be developed or produced during the fellowship (including completing analysis of a current research project and/or writing up the results of a PhD thesis).
-This should include a timeline of planned fellowship activities during the proposed four to six week period of the fellowship.
+- A proposed work plan of any publications to be developed or produced during the fellowship (e.g. completing analysis of a current research project; writing up the results of a PhD thesis; producing a scoping study on comparative policy approaches; engaging in a study tour to engage with Australian Government departments).
+This should include a timeline of planned fellowship activities during the proposed period of the fellowship.